Constituent (linguistics): Other languages

 A word of caution is warranted concerning the tests for constituents as just discussed above.
 These tests are found in textbooks on linguistics and syntax that are written mainly with the syntax of English in mind, and the examples that are discussed are mainly from English.
 The tests may or may not be valid and useful when probing the constituent structure of other languages.
 Ideally, a battery of tests for constituents can and should be developed for each language, catered to the idiosyncrasies of the language at hand.

 Competing theories

 Constituent structure analyses of sentences are a central concern for theories of syntax.
-The one theory can produce an analysis of constituent structure that is quite unlike the next.
+A given theory can produce an analysis of constituent structure that is quite unlike the next.
 This point is evident with the two tree diagrams above of the sentence Drunks could put off the customers, where the dependency grammar analysis of constituent structure looks very much unlike the phrase structure analysis.
 The crucial difference across the two analyses is that the phrase structure analysis views every individual word as a constituent by default, whereas the dependency grammar analysis sees only those individual words as constituents that do not dominate other words.
 Phrase structure grammars therefore acknowledge many more constituents than dependency grammars.

 A second example further illustrates this point (D = determiner, N = noun, NP = noun phrase, Pa = particle, S = sentence, V = Verb, V' = verb-bar, VP = verb phrase):